cpraveen/cpraveen.github.io/pub.md

 </li>

 <li>
-Arpit Babbar and Praveen Chandrashekar, "Equivalence of ADER and Lax-Wendroff in DG/FR framework for linear problems".
+Arpit Babbar and Praveen Chandrashekar, "Equivalence of ADER and Lax-Wendroff in DG/FR framework for linear problems". [<a href="https://arxiv.org/abs/2402.18937">ArXiv</a>]
 </li>

 <li>